kumbulanit/t-sql/tech company/untitled/Presentations/Lesson2_Understanding_Sets_Presentation.md

     FirstName,
     LastName,
     CASE
-        WHEN Department = 'IT' THEN 'Member of IT Set' ELSE 'Not Member of IT Set'
+        WHEN d.DepartmentName = 'Engineering' THEN 'Member of IT Set' ELSE 'Not Member of IT Set'
     END AS SetMembership
 FROM Employees;